MattReisdorf/RideRender/README.md

 Currently a Work in Progress

-Ultimately, this is a site for viewing 3D models of snowboards purchasable from a large retailer (evo.com).
+Ultimately, this is a site for viewing 3D models of snowboards purchasable from a large retailer.

 Frontend is mostly complete, a couple things probably still need tweeking.